Another factor of using the internet is internet protocol or IP. This is an identification number, a form of label for your computer.

 Static vs. Dynamic

 A static IP means that your IP may change every time your computer boots up and connects to the internet.
 Dynamic, on the other hand, means that your IP is fixed, or does not change, every time you boot up your computer and connect to the internet.

 Your computer has two IPs:

-The other IP that his assigned to your computer is a public IP.
+The other IP that he assigned to your computer is a public IP.
 This is the address that websites use to identify you when you access their website.
 They can also be publicly searched for using sites like WhatIsMyIPAddress.com

 Some popular DNSs are:

 A media access control address, or MAC address, is another way your device is labeled on your local network.
-A MAC address is a unique string of letters and number that are hard-coded into the WiFi card or ethernet port in or on your computer, so unlike your local IP address, your MAC address will never change making it easier to identify computers.
+A MAC address is a unique string of letters and numbers that are hard-coded into the WiFi card or ethernet port in or on your computer, so unlike your local IP address, your MAC address will never change making it easier to identify computers.